Chocd/Union-Raid-Member-Hit-Data-Extractor/README.md

+# Blabla now has this function built in: https://www.blablalink.com/shiftyspad/union-raid
+#### only took them two years

 #### Uses CV2 AND TESSERACT OR EASYOCR TO READ MEMBER DATA WITH OCR AND OUTPUT A CSV FILE

 #### EASYOCR IS 10 TIMES BETTER USE THAT